Are You Prepared and Informed?

 Neighbors Helping Neighbors

-What to do when a hurricane is 6-18 hours from arriving.
+What to do when strong weather events are 6-18 hours from arriving.

-What to do when a hurricane is 6 hours from arriving.
+What to do when strong weather events are 6 hours from arriving.

 · If disaster strikes, remain calm and patient.
 Put your plan into action.
 Check HOA website for up to date information on your community.